greyhands2/graphql-parse-relation-fields/README.md

 The dbRelationalFields variable

 **This is an array of strings that should typically contain all the relational(non-scalar) fields across the schemas in your project, for example, a user schema could have posts, comments, links , etc as relational fields.
 A post schema too could also have author and comments as it's own relational fields.
-So also a comment schema would have author and post relaitonal fields.
+So also a comment schema would have author and post relational fields.
 An Example below**

 ```javascript
 const dbRelationFields = ["posts", "author", "comments", "links", "post"];